NES1210 : Dynamic Earth

 Field trips are used to introduce students to observation and description of the characteristics of rocks.
 The location of field trips will be linked to both the case studies and the specimens in practical classes where possible.

 Practical classes are the primary opportunity for students to link investigate how rocks and minerals relate to the broader dynamic Earth processes.
-It provides an opportunity to practice skills needed for to make observations in the field, in hand specimens and in thin sections, and from geological maps.
+It provides an opportunity to practice skills needed for to make observations in the field, in hand specimens and in thin sections.

 Assessment Methods